lbecher/xibo-linux/apt/README.md

 ```

 This script will:
+- Detect the host architecture automatically
 - Install build dependencies
 - Build third-party libraries (date-tz, sqlite-orm)
 - Compile Xibo Player for the current architecture
+- Update the control file with the correct architecture
 - Create the .deb package

 ### 3. Install the package